Welcome to today's edition of the Rush 24-7 podcast.

 Let me read the passage to you.

-In Northern Coral Springs near the Sawgrass Expressway and Coral Ridge Drive, David Nirenberg arrived to vote as an independent.
+In northern Coral Springs near the Sawgrass Expressway and Coral Ridge Drive, David Nirenberg arrived to vote as an independent.

-He said to me, Are you Democrat or Republican, Nirenberg?
+He said to me, are you Democrat or Republican, Nirenberg?

-So I said, Neither.
+So I said, neither.

 I'm an independent.

-This is this is strict Republicans and no crossovers.
+This is strict Republicans and no crossovers.

-Um Nirenberg said he tried to explain to the poll worker he should not vote on a party ballot because of his no party affiliation.
+Nirenberg said he tried to explain to the poll worker he should not vote on a party ballot because of his no party affiliation.

-But uh said a second poll worker was called over who agreed that independents should not use party ballots, but said that they had received instructions to the contrary.
+But said a second poll worker was called over who agreed that independents should not use party ballots, but said that they had received instructions to the contrary.

 I was shocked when they told me that, Nirenberg said.

-He went ahead and voted for John McCain.
+Went ahead and voted for John McCain.

 So an independent showed up.

-They said you can't vote unless you declare a party.
+They said, you can't vote unless you declare a party.

-So he was allowed to declare a party right in the polling place, and then went in and voted for McCain.
+So he was allowed to declare a party right in the polling place and then went in and voted for McCain.

 It's just a little bitty passage here in a much longer story about independence.